PHPMailer — Installing on a shared server

 Overview

-This article explains how to install PHPMailer on a shared server.
-If your website is on a VPS or Dedicated Server, view the following article instead.
+If your website is on a VPS or Dedicated Server, view this article instead.

 Installing PHPMailer